communicating with one another

 Around the world, decision makers who value profits over public health and safety have provoked this year’s groundswell of protests and boycotts.

-More than words, consistent honesty and vigilance are required to eliminate today’s trust deficit across industries.
+Consistent honesty and vigilance are required to eliminate today’s trust deficit across virtually all industries.

-However empathetic communication is the axis on which the world turns.
+Indeed empathetic communication and partnerships are axes on which the world turns.

-Covering up a crisis or threat at the risk of public health and safety may be criminal and inevitably backfires.
+Covering up a crisis or threat at the risk of public health and safety may be criminal and ultimately backfires.

-With hundreds of millions of tweets posted daily, the public might hear about your crisis from a less reliable source, such as a competitor or a relative who is understandably panicked or outraged.
+With hundreds of millions of tweets posted daily, the public might hear about your crisis from a less reliable source, such as a competitor or a relative justifiably panicked or outraged.

 Wrote Henry Wadsworth Longfellow, “It takes less time to do a thing right, than it does to explain why you did it wrong.”